How does ADSUK differ from other societies?

 How do I join?

-From the 1st September 2019, the society will put in place functionality on its website to enable members to join online.
-Meanwhile, please see the ‘Join’ page on the website and complete the form using a suitable email address to which we can reply and add us to your contact list or address book.
+You can easily join via our MojoMember portal by completing the form using a suitable email address to which we can reply and add us to your contact list or address book.
 (Please note that many corporate and UK government email domains use powerful filters which may prevent us from communicating with you).

 We have set up a network of regional representatives.
 Our reps will organise events in due course for members and guests.
 We recommend you get in touch with your local rep to find out what’s going on in your area and if you have ideas or ways in which you can help.
 A list of areas covered and contacts is on the website along with the areas that have a vacancy.